All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Individuals with nonalcoholic fatty liver disease, where the liver fat reduction may translate to meaningful lipid improvements

-GLP-1 medications are not a substitute for statins in patients who need LDL lowering as their primary lipid goal.
+GLP-1 medications aren't a substitute for statins in patients who need LDL lowering as their primary lipid goal.

 How to Talk to Your Doctor

-The best approach is to frame GLP-1 therapy as one part of a comprehensive cardiometabolic strategy.
+The best approach is to frame GLP-1 therapy as one part of a thorough cardiometabolic strategy.
 Bring your most recent lipid panel and highlight any persistent abnormalities despite statin use.
 Ask about:

 • Whether your triglyceride and remnant cholesterol levels represent residual risk